manuelkiessling/gestures-apps/docs/DEPLOYMENT.md

 Visit `https://gestures-apps.dx-tooling.org` in your browser.

-## Manual Testing: Launching Game Session Containers
+## Manual Testing: Launching Session Containers

-For testing purposes, you can manually launch a game session container.
+For testing purposes, you can manually launch a session container.
 This is useful for debugging or testing without going through the lobby UI.

 ### Example: Launch a test session at `test-blocks-cannons-gestures.dx-tooling.org`